What Earth Observation (EO) concepts are most relevant to the needs of the ecosystem conservation community?

 - Identify the difference between point, vector and raster data

-- Explain how an image is of a surface formed and how spectra of surfaces may differ
+- Explain how an image of a surface is formed and how spectra of surfaces may differ

-- Select suitable satellite images for your ecosystem conservation application from online repositories, based on spatial, spectral and temporal resolution and pre-processing level.
+- Select suitable satellite images for your ecosystem conservation application from online repositories, based on spatial, spectral and temporal resolution and pre-processing level

-- Visualize satellite images using different band combinations.
+- Visualize satellite images using different band combinations